-Proving each of these elements is necessary in order to obtain a positive outcome in a dog bite lawsuit.
+Proving each of these elements is necessary in order to obtain a positive outcome in a lawsuit.
 If one of the elements cannot be proven, the case may be dismissed, making it all the more imperative to allow a Norcross dog bite lawyer to assist you with such legal matters.

 A vicious or dangerous dog is one that the owner knows or should know has a propensity to bite.
-The dog may not have bitten a person before, but behavior such as charging at people, growling or snapping, aggressively barking, or lunging to attack may be considered a notice to an owner that their dog is potentially dangerous.
+The animal may not have bitten a person before, but behavior such as charging at people, growling or snapping, aggressively barking, or lunging to attack may be considered a notice to an owner that their dog is potentially dangerous.
 However, if a dog owner has no reason to believe that their animal is vicious and there is no history of aggressive behavior, an injured person may not be able to prove their case.

 Lack of Control